DhirenWalia/DaTasty/README.md

 ## Limitations

-DATATSTY is currently designed for **structured, tabular datasets** and works best with clearly defined columns (e.g. customer IDs, names, emails, phone numbers, dates, locations, transaction data).
+DaTasty is currently designed for **structured, tabular datasets** and works best with clearly defined columns (e.g. customer IDs, names, emails, phone numbers, dates, locations, transaction data).

 - **Limited domain knowledge** — the platform does not infer industry-specific business rules automatically; rules must be configured.
 - **No external verification** — true accuracy (vs. an accuracy *proxy*) requires a trusted external reference source, which is out of scope today.